 foundation for your first year of college.

-As a Determined Dawg, you will: ✅ Form lasting friendships with peers in your freshman class ✅ Jump-start your academic journey and develop college-level learning habits ✅ Earn 7 college credits, saving approximately $6,500 in tuition and college expenses ✅ Qualify for fall admission to Ferris State University (upon successful completion of coursework)
+As a Determined Dawg, you will: ✅ Form lasting friendships with peers in your freshman class. ✅ Jump-start your academic journey and develop college-level learning habits. ✅ Earn 7 college credits, saving approximately $7,031 in college expenses. ✅ Qualify for fall admission to Ferris State University. ✅ Become eligible for scholarships only available to students who are part of University

 This four-week, intensive program ensures you enter college feeling prepared, supported, and ready to thrive at Ferris